 4. Developing mental and physical ailments

 ‘Am I dating a narcissist?’
-Well ask yourself, how healthy you have been in the past few months.
+Well, ask yourself, how healthy you have been in the past few months.
 Yes, a bad relationship can not only ruin you emotionally but also impact you physically.
 If you feel like you have gotten sicker lately or that the stress of your current relationship is weighing you down, that is not something to be taken so lightly.
 This is one of the common signs you dated a narcissist at some point or are dating one.

 Kavita tells us, “Headaches, gastrointestinal issues, anxiety, and a state of depression are all consequences of dating a narcissist.
 Since you have become so engrossed in the relationship, you might feel like you have completely jeopardized your own self – be it your interests, your friends, or your job.
 Your social circle might have shrunk because you have become completely dependent on your partner as you continue to let them destroy you even further.”

 When To Leave A Relationship With A Narcissist?

 When the narcissist refuses to seek help, that’s your cue to leave.
 When a person isn’t ready to accept their shortcomings, you can’t make them understand how damaging it is for you to hold on to this relationship.
 This is where it becomes important to let go of people who bring nothing into your life except misery and hurt.

 The trouble is that given the characteristics of a narcissistic personality, it’s highly unlikely that a narcissist will accept that they need help unless the stakes are high and there is a risk that their perfectly constructed image will be dented if they don’t.
 However, in the rare instance that your partner acknowledges their issues and wants to work through them, here’s how you can help them: